alberand/blueled/README.md

 ## Blueled - Bluetooth LED strip controller

+This repo has hardware and firmware for Bluetooth LED strip controller based on atmega328p (the same as in Arduino Nano).

 Features:

+* Android Application (not started yet)
+* Custom colors and gradients
+* ~15 different pre-set animation
 * Over-The-Air Updates
-* Android Application
-* 20 different pre-set animation modes
-* Custom colors and gradients
-* Microphone
+* Python interface (to control it from PC)
+* Save latest state between power on/off
+* Up to 200 LEDs (WS2812B or NeoPixel)

+#### Notes (to refactor)

 Be careful with connection between programmer Arduino and target Arduino.
 I had a lot of corrupted bytes during uploading bootloader/application with ISCP.